wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/testing.md

-If you would prefer to use the built in IntelliJ JUnit test runner, you can add some code to your `build.gradle` file and it will copy your quasar JAR file to the lib directory.
+If you would prefer to use the built in IntelliJ JUnit test runner, you can add some code to your `build.gradle` file and it will copy your quasar `.jar` file to the lib directory.

 {{< note >}}
 Before creating the IntelliJ run configurations for these unit tests